-Sleep is for grandmas; you will sleep when you die; sounds familiar?
-I laughed at people who think that sleep is so important because you can still get very little rest and keep going when you are young.
-But with the time you realize that sleep is like a credit card, and if you miss a payment or pay late, your interest rates can change and skyrocket.
+Sleep is for grandmas; you will sleep when you die; does that sound familiar?
+I laughed at people who think sleep is important because you can still get very little rest and keep going when you are young.
+But with time, you realize that sleep is like a credit card, and if you miss a payment or pay late, your interest rates can change and skyrocket.

 Let’s get started!

 “Sleep helps the body repair, regenerate, and recover.”

 Why?
 Because sleep is an active period in which necessary processing, restoration, and strengthening occur.
 Our body needs sleep to grow muscle, repair tissue, and synthesize hormones.
 Without it, we can’t function mentally or physically.
 Getting adequate rest may also help prevent excess weight gain, heart disease, and increased illness duration.

 In humans, lack of sleep leads to impaired memory and reduced cognitive abilities, and, if the deprivation persists, mood swings and even hallucinations.
 Sounds like fun, ha?